dongkwang-kim/dongkwang-kim.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a second-year MS student in [Graduate School of Data Science](https://gsds.snu.ac.kr/) at [Seoul National University](https://en.snu.ac.kr/), where I am advised by [Prof. Hyungsoo Jung](https://hyungsoo-jung.github.io/).
-Before my study, I served as Deputy Director at [Ministry of Foreign Affairs, Republic of Korea](https://www.mofa.go.kr/eng/index.do) for four and half years.
-I got my bachelor's degree in Sociology(minor: Korean Language and Literature) also at Seoul National University.

-My research interest is in memory and storage systems to accelerate AI/ML workload.
+I am a second-year master's student in the [Graduate School of Data Science](https://gsds.snu.ac.kr/) at [Seoul National University](https://en.snu.ac.kr/), advised by [Professor Hyungsoo Jung](https://hyungsoo-jung.github.io/).
+Before starting my studies, I served as Deputy Director at the [Ministry of Foreign Affairs of the Republic of Korea](https://www.mofa.go.kr/eng/index.do) for four and a half years.
+I earned my bachelor's degree in Sociology, with a minor in Korean Language and Literature, also from Seoul National University.
+My research focuese on memory and storage systems to accelerate AI/ML workloads.